ByAUJay

 - Week 1: Threat model and gap analysis

-- Map your current governor, timelock, delegates, pause/guardian roles, and cross‑chain footprint; produce a “must fix” list with parameterized targets.
+- Start by getting a solid understanding of your current setup--consider aspects like governor, timelock, delegates, pause/guardian roles, and any cross-chain activities.
+Once you’ve got that down, create a “must fix” list with clear targets to work on.

 - Ongoing: Delegate programs and KPI dashboards